puskarpeter/frinxio.github.io/frinx-uniflow/workflow-builder/readme.md

 # Workflow Builder

-Workflow Builder is the graphical interface of UniFlow used to create, modify and manage workflows.
+Workflow Builder is the graphical interface for Workflow Manager and is used to create, modify and manage workflows.

 ## Creating new workflow